 On the route towards the harbour of Cartagena, this special micro-lot makes a stop at our Mill in Medellín, where the cherries are processed.
 It might seem obvious, but the incredible dedication combined with the perfect climate conditions, are what make this coffee lot so special.
 This is visible from the words of Mery and Benjamín.
 Their ambition is high but very promising since their aim is to be among the best coffee producers.

 Both farms are winners of different competitions on “best speciality coffee in Nariño”.
-We could not miss the chance to have this high-quality product on our offer list since they’re the only two lots coming from that area.
-For this reason, they must be combined together, as they would require too many resources to export separately.
+We could not miss the chance to have this high-quality product on our offer list since they’re the one of the few lots coming from that area.

 For these growers, the main challenge is to find a fair coffee business where they can place their high-quality products.
 Aside from that, the possibilities to export this coffee and to let people know about it are even more difficult.